owhite/ODrive/docs/endstop_config.md

 `offset` works as a home switch position.
 It applies to min_endstop and represents the number of counts required to get home.
 Suppose home is 100 counts away from min_endstop, set this value to -100.

-*WETMELON PLEASE CONFIRM if the statement about vel_limit is true!!!*
 `vel_limit` is the speed in counts/second and is the travel speed to reach offset.

 ### Additional endstop devices